MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 ## Create or remove a role assignment

 The **Contributor** role has full permissions to read and write to an Azure account.
-The **Reader** role is more restrictive, with read-only access.
-For more information on Role-Based Access Control (RBAC) and roles, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
+The **Reader** role is more restrictive with read-only access.
+Always be guided by the principle of least privilege.
+For a complete list of available roles in Azure RBAC, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

 Adding a role _doesn't_ restrict previously assigned permissions.
 This example adds the **Reader** role and removes the **Contributor** role: